 Many schools recognize that bringing technology education into their offering is vital to ensuring the future success of their students.
 However, the practicalities of this can be challenging.
-Some common challenges we hear are: there is already too much curriculum to get through, staff find it challenging, and resources are too expensive.
+We hear common challenges: too much curriculum to get through, staff finding it difficult to integrate technology, and too expensive resources.

-Fortunately, there is more than one way to integrate technology learning into school life, so no matter what challenges may appear initially, you will find a way.
-We know all schools are unique with different objectives and challenges and, for this reason, we have outlined four approaches to integration that might work for you.
+Fortunately, there is more than one way to integrate technology learning into school life.
+Regardless of how challenges may appear initially, you will find a way.
+Every school is unique with different objectives and challenges and, for this reason, we have outlined four approaches to integration that might work for you.

 As a focused course

-Technology can be taught as a stand-alone subject.
-This works well where a school is able to or has already carved out dedicated time, perhaps in a computing class or STEM class, with the sole objective of teaching technology.
+Technology is often taught as a stand-alone subject like computer science.
+However, technology integration works best where a school can or has already carved out time, in a computing class or STEM class, with the goal of teaching technology.
 This approach ensures that students get the opportunity to focus purely on their digital skills.

-In this space, we have our TechReady courses, which focus on bridging the gap between age-appropriate learning and developments in the real world, such as AI and big data.
+Our TechReady courses are in this space, which focuses on bridging the gap between age-appropriate learning and developments in the real world, such as AI and big data.

 Integrated into other subjects

 At BSD, we have curated TechConnected projects that can be brought into any core subject.
 We focus on enhancing what is already happening in the classroom.
-This enables you to continue with your teaching almost as normal and simply bring in an activity that combines subject and technology learning.
-Through this approach, the subject becomes the context and the projects create a more engaging way for students to either learn the concepts of the subject or become a content vessel to present and reinforce what they are learning in the class.
+This enables you to integrate technology into teaching almost as usual and introduces an activity that combines subject and technology learning.
+Through this approach, the subject becomes the context.
+The projects create a more engaging way for students to either learn the concepts of the subject or become a content vessel to present and reinforce what they are learning in the class.

 After school activities

-For those of you who do not have time during the school day to bring in technology learning, you can think about running an after-school activity focused on technology.
+For those of you who do not have time to integrate technology learning during the school day, consider running an after-school activity focused on technology.
 In one of our previous issues, we explored why enrichment programs are so powerful and the benefits they offer students.
-Integrating in this way is an excellent starting point that can be built upon.
+Integrating in this way is an excellent starting point that the curriculum can build upon.

-Out of school learning should be more open and exploratory so our Technovators program for after-school activities focuses on giving students the freedom to work with technology in a more creative way.
+Out-of-school learning should be more open and exploratory, so we designed our Technovators program for after-school activities to focus on students working with technology more creatively.

 Do all three

 Technology in the real world touches everything and impacts everyone.
-It cannot be isolated to one area or a group of self-selecting people and, in an ideal world, the school environment must reflect this.
-At BSD we advocate for infusing technology learning across everything so that students can make connections, follow their interests and understand how to use and apply technology to build solutions across contexts and you as a teacher can help enable this.
-We believe that regular exposure to technology in a range of different contexts is the best way to prepare students for using technology in their futures and to understand how to apply it in connection with their interests.
+It cannot be isolated to one area or a group of self-selecting people.
+In an ideal world, the school environment must reflect this.
+We advocate for infusing technology learning across everything so that students can make connections, follow their interests and understand the application of technology.
+We believe this helps students to build solutions across contexts.
+You, as a teacher, can help enable this.
+Regular exposure to technology is the best way to prepare students for using technology in their futures.

 However, it is also clear that implementation across everything can rarely be the first step.
-Start with what best fits your school’s model and build from there.
+Instead, start with what best fits your school’s model and build from there.
 For more information about any of our curriculum offerings, contact us here.